Cieza, Murcia

 Cieza ([ˈθje.θa]) is a town and municipality in Spain, in the autonomous community of Murcia.
 It is the capital of the Vega Alta comarca, an old form of provincial subdivision).
 Its current population consisted of 34,889 inhabitants in the year 2018.
 The Segura River passes by the town.

 Its economy is based on agriculture, mainly in the cultivation of peaches and olives, but industry is also important, since 4,000 people work in that sector.
 The public sector, transport and tourism are also very important in the local economy.

 Main sights

-Populated since the Paleolithic Age, the area of Cieza is home to archaeological excavations in Almadenes, La Serreta, and Barranco de los Grajos.
+Populated since the Paleolithic Age, the area of Cieza is home to archaeological excavations in the Cañón de Almadenes such as Cueva del Arco and La Serreta; and Barranco de los Grajos.

 There are also Iberian remains (found at Bolvax), as well as Roman, Visigothic, and Arabic deposits.
 The Arabs, who inhabited the area from the eleventh to thirteenth centuries, and who knew the area as Medina Siyâsa, left behind a mountain fortress.
 At the dig site of Medina Siyâsa, many decorative architectural elements have been found, such as engraved arches and porticos, and polychromed ceramics, glass, metals, etc. All these discoveries are kept in the museum of Siyâsa.